somaproject/acqboard/docs/operation/fiberio.rst

 multichannel mode, one mode for offset compensation, one mode for link testing with simulated output, and one mode for single-channel test.

-Interfacing with the Acquisition board is accomplished via a plastic optical fiber interface for enhanced electrical isolation even over long data transmission distances.
+Interfacing with the acquisition board is accomplished via a plastic optical fiber interface for enhanced electrical isolation even over long data transmission distances.

+.. todo:: cite the analog device

 Modes
 =================